 What exactly is a “touch base” email?

-The phrase “touching base” is often used in business contexts when reconnecting with someone (e.g., “just touching base”) or proposing to make an appointment with them (e.g., “let’s touch base”).
+The phrase “touching base” is often used in business contexts when reconnecting with someone (e.g., “just touching base with you”) or proposing an appointment with them (e.g., “let’s touch base”).

 The trouble is that “touching base” is an overly-used piece of business jargon.
-In fact, one in four employees regards it as the most annoying office buzzword around.1 The expression doesn’t stand out or convey anything particularly meaningful to those who read it—making it far from ideal if you want your emails to be opened, read, and replied to.
+The expression doesn’t stand out or convey anything particularly meaningful to those who read it—making it far from ideal if you want your emails to be opened, read, and replied to.

-You’ll need something a little more imaginative and precise in order to get through to your contacts.
-You can either do this by being more thoughtful about your emails or by opting for non-email alternatives that help get your message across.
+You’ll need to find another way to say touching base if you’re going to get through to your contacts.
+You can do this either by being more thoughtful about your emails or by opting for non-email alternatives that help get your message across.

 Let’s look at the email route first.